andis-sprinkis/snippet/regex.md

               > Match using extended regular expressions.
 Treat each pattern specified as an ERE, as described in XBD [_9.4 Extended Regular Expressions_](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html#tag_09_04).
 If any entire ERE pattern matches some part of an input line excluding the terminating \<newline\>, the line shall be matched.
 A null ERE shall match every line.

     - GNU
+    - FreeBSD / macOS

     - `egrep`, `grep`, `rgrep`

         - POSIX

+            - Deprecated by POSIX.

             - [grep (IEEE Std 1003.1-2024)](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/grep.html)